Skip to content

 Apps

-Charms exist to make programmable tokens (and any other kinds of apps) possible on Bitcoin.
+Charms exist to make programmable assets possible on Bitcoin.

 So, what are Charms apps?